layumi/3D-Magic-Mirror/README.md

 $ pip install ipywidgets keyboard transforms3d chumpy
 ```

-* Update your gcc if your gcc is too old  and you do not have sudo rights.
+* gcc is needed by kaolin.
+If you have latest gcc, please skip this step.
+(Update your gcc if your gcc is too old (<=7.3) and you do not have sudo rights.)

 ```sh
 $ conda config --add channels conda-forge # add conda forge channel